run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 Assign Researchers to Projects:

-* Open the Run:AI user interface and navigate to `Users`.
+* Open the Run:ai user interface and navigate to `Users`.
 Add a Researcher and assign it with a _Researcher_ role.
 * Navigate to `Projects`.
 Edit or create a Project.
 Use the `Access Control` tab to assign the Researcher to the Project.
 * If you are using Single Sign-on, you can also assign _Groups_.
 For more information see the [Single Sign-on](sso.md) documentation.

 ## (Mandatory) Kubernetes Configuration

-As described in [authentication overview](authentication-overview.md), you must direct the Kubernetes API server to authenticate via Run:AI.
+As described in [authentication overview](authentication-overview.md), you must direct the Kubernetes API server to authenticate via Run:ai.
 This requires adding flags to the Kubernetes API Server.
 Modfiying the API Server configuration differs between Kubernetes distributions:

 === "Native Kubernetes"